Elevator pitch

 China is now the world’s second largest economy, and it continues to grow at a phenomenal rate.
 China has gradually increased its impact on the global economy via international trade, and its steady progress has advanced global economic development.
 China’s rapid growth over the last three decades benefited from the so-called “demographic dividend,” referring to its large proportion of working-age people during this time, but that situation is now changing.
 This makes understanding the evolving features of the Chinese labor market a crucial task for the design of future policy agendas.

-Discussion of pros and cons
+Discussion of strengths and weaknesses

 Population, labor force, and urban unemployment

-Before the mid 1990s, China was characterized by a centralized job assignment system.
+Before the mid-1990s, China was characterized by a centralized job assignment system.
 Essentially, all urban workers were hired into state-owned enterprises (SOEs) or collectively-owned enterprises (COEs), and firms were prohibited from dismissing workers.
 After experiencing huge profit losses, SOEs and COEs were substantially restructured from 1997 to 2000, which led to an increase in the number of dismissed urban workers at the turn of the century.
 The subsequent privatization of SOEs and the burgeoning non-state enterprises then enabled the private sector to begin absorbing surplus workers in urban labor markets.
 The reform period neared its end in 2006.

-The so-called “one child policy” was implemented in 1979 and limited the number of children couples could have.
+The one-child policy was implemented in 1979 and limited the number of children couples could have.
 Specifically, urban couples were allowed to have only one child, whereas rural couples with one daughter could have a second child.
 Exceeding this quota incurred severe penalties.
 For example, urban residents could lose their jobs as well as their access to social welfare.
 The punishment for rural people was a one-time fine, which most could not afford.
-Not surprisingly, the policy significantly reduced fertility rates [1], [2], which will undoubtedly influence the future labor force, with one study claiming that the number of working-age people will peak early in 2015 and then begin to decrease [3].
-Indeed, according to the 2015 census, the fraction of people between the ages of 15 and 59 decreased by 2.8% compared to 2000.
-The UN predicted in 2015 that China’s total population will peak in 2030 with 1.416 billion people and then begin to decrease to 1.348 billion in 2050.
-In light of these potential problems, the one child policy was gradually relaxed by the government [4].
-In 2014, couples, of whom at least one was an only child, were allowed to have a second child, and in 2016, the one child policy was formally replaced by a universal two child policy.
-However, these changes do not seem to be significantly influencing birth rates, and China continues to face the very real prospect of population decline.
+Not surprisingly, the policy significantly reduced fertility rates [2], [3], which is now affecting China’s labor supply.
+Indeed, as Figure 2 shows, China’s labor force peaked in 2015 at 800.9 million people and has since declined.
+Concurrently, China is also facing a shrinking population.
+According to NBS, China’s population peaked in 2021 at 1.41 billion, entering a sustained decline.
+The UN predicted in 2024 that China’s total population would decrease to 1.26 billion by 2050 [4].

 Rural migrants